 Directors should however be mindful of their duties and obligations to creditors in this situation, and are advised to take independent legal advice from a corporate expert before proceeding.

 - When insolvent or on the brink of insolvency, it is important that directors take all steps to minimise any loss to creditors.
-If not, they could be held liable for wrongful trading and various additional misconduct, (see Corporate Insolvency: What Are The Options For Your Business?) which can result in personal liability or even criminal penalties.
+If not, they could be held liable for wrongful trading and various additional misconduct, which can result in personal liability or even criminal penalties.

 - A director can also be disqualified from acting as a director by the Insolvency Service if they disadvantage creditors in order to benefit themselves.